bzigterman/bzigterman.github.io/projects/weather.md

 ## Champaign–Urbana Forecast

-<p class="updated_time"> Latest data: 04:40 PM CT, May 30</p>
+<p class="updated_time"> Latest data: 05:11 PM CT, May 30</p>

 <iframe src="/interactive/champaign_weather.html" width="100%" height="600">
 </iframe>

-Today's high is 85°, which is 1° *colder* than yesterday.
-Tomorrow is expected to be 0° *colder* than today.
+Today's high is 85°, which is 0° *colder* than yesterday.
+Tomorrow is expected to be 1° *colder* than today.

 Currently:

-- 85°
+- 83°
-- Mostly Cloudy
+- Partly Cloudy
-- 32% humidity
+- 36% humidity
 - 10 mph wind
-- 67% cloud cover
+- 54% cloud cover
-- 47 AQI 🟩
+- 53 AQI 🟨
 - 0.01 inches of rain expected in the next 48 hours